 - The Act of Preservation of Faith—“One generation shall praise thy works to another, and shall declare thy mighty acts.
 I will speak of the glorious honour of thy majesty, and of thy wondrous works” (Psalm 145:4–5).

 At Riverview, you’ll find a blended mix of worship styles, sung by believers of all ages.
-We have an adult praise team, the “God Squad”, our youth praise band, as well as an adult choir.
+We have an adult praise team, and are also blessed to have a student ministry praise band.
 For more information about Riverview’s music ministry, please feel free to reach out to me.